Sutton, St Helens: History

+Sutton was formerly a township and chapelry in the parish of Prescot, in 1866 Sutton became a separate civil parish, on 25 March 1894 the parish was abolished and merged with St Helens.
+In 1891 the parish had a population of 15,668.

 Transport

 There are two railway stations in the area.
 St Helens Junction, and Lea Green both operate services to Liverpool and Manchester.

 Sutton Manor Colliery

 Sutton Manor was one of the largest pits in the Lancashire Coalfield, the deepest of the two shafts going over 2,000 ft into the earth.
 The first shaft was dug in 1906.
 They were filled in shortly after closure using large diameter limestone, around 30,000 tons from Holme Park Quarry in Carnforth then capped with three-metre thick reinforced concrete plugs over the two shafts, with venting pipes for methane.

 Landmarks

 A 66 ft tall sculpture, called Dream, is now sited at Sutton.